mmpashby/mmpashby.github.io/_posts/2024-07-05-observability-metrics.md

 A single instrument can produce multiple timeseries.
 A timeseries is a metric model with a unique set of attributes.
 For example, let’s say you have a Kubernetes cluster; each host in the cluster has a separate timeseries for the same metric name.

 It's very important to mention additive instruments at this stage.
 Additive or summable instruments produce timeseries that, when added up together, produce another meaningful and accurate timeseries.
-Additive instruments that measure non-decreasing numbers are also called monotonic.
+Additive instruments that measure non-decreasing numbers are also called *monotonic*.
 For example, `http.server.requests` is an additive timeseries because it can be summed from multiple hosts to get the actual total number of requests from your service if you load balance requests, which you should be doing, of course!
 There are also synchronous instruments, which are invoked together with the operations they are measuring.
 For example, +1 to a counter when a request is fired off for your service or application.
 Lastly, there are also asynchronous instruments, which periodically invoke a callback function to collect measurements.
 Asynchronous instruments are also known as observers, and observers can be used to periodically measure things like system memory or CPU usage.

 ### When to use what type and some examples!